tburt/ml_cyoa/site_11ty/games/party_1.md

 ---
 title: Chris Middleman’s Party
 description: The following is a table of data for a choose-your-own-adventure book set in high school.
-Chris Middleman the most popular kid in school is having a crazy party at the weekend which you really want to get invited to...
+Chris Middleman the most popular kid in school is having a crazy party at the weekend which you really want to get invited to.
 date: 2022-08-10
 tags:
 - party